ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 Structural equation modeling is basically a combination of latent measurement (as used in CFAs) and standard regressions modeling.
-We first define our measurement models, i.e., how each item is explained by a latent variable, and then model the relationships between these measurement models.
-For example, as shown in Figure 1, we estimate intelligence and academic performance based on different observable indicator (e.g., scales, scores, etc.) and then estimate their relationship (in this case b = .8).
+We first define our measurement models, i.e., how each item is explained by a latent variable and then model the relationships between these measurement models.
+For example, as shown in Figure 1, we could estimate intelligence and academic performance based on different observable indicators (e.g., scales, scores, etc.) and then estimate their relationship (in this case b = .8).

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b1/Example_Structural_equation_model.svg/1200px-Example_Structural_equation_model.svg.png)